deanebarker/treeql-parser/README.md

 With an expected implementation, this will --

-* It will retrieve the "children" of "/some/path/" (whatever that means to your implementation) and the "ancestors" of "/some/other/path/" and "/some/other/path/" _itself_ (that's the "inclusive" part).
-It will combine these in a big pool of content
+* It will retrieve the "children" of `/some/path/` (whatever that means to your search implementation) and the "ancestors" of `/some/other/path/` and `/some/other/path/` _itself_ (that's the `INCLUSIVE` token).
+It will then combine these into a pool of content
-* It will then filter this pool of content to find objects where `field` equals value _and_ "other_field" does not equal "other_value"
+* It will then filter this pool of content to find objects where `field` equals `value` _and_ `other_field` does not equal `other_value`
 * It will then sort the results by `field1` in ascending order (the default).
 For items that have the same value for `field1`, they will be sorted by `field2` in descending order
-* It will then skis the first five items
+* It will then skip the first five items
-* It will retrieve the next 10 (so, items 6-15)
+* It will retrieve up to the next 10 (so, items 6-15, assuming there's at least 15)

-Again, this is what it's _intended_ to do.
+>Again, this is what it's _intended_ to do.
 What you do with your implementation is up to you.

 ## Targets

+At least one Target is required.

+Target are intiated by the token `SELECT`.

-Targets tell the query where to start -- what is the pool of content objects to accumulate then filter?
+Targets tell the query where to start -- what is the pool of content objects to gather, then optionally filter, sort, and subdivide?

 Targets are "geographical," meaning they query based on a location in a tree of content.
-Where they start is a combination of scope and path, and this is called a Target.
+Where they start is a combination of scope and path.

-* **The Scope:** For a tree-based system, this would usually be `self`, `children`, `descendants`, `parent`, or `ancestors`.
+* **Scope:** For a tree-based system, this would usually be `self`, `children`, `descendants`, `parent`, or `ancestors`.
 These descriptors are meant to be used in relation to the path.
-* **The Path:** This is the location on the tree that the scope refers to.
+* **Path:** This is the location on the tree that the scope refers to.

-Scope and path are always separated by the constant `OF`.
+Scope and path are always separated by the token `OF`.

-The result should be intuitive:
+Some examples:

 ```
 children OF /some/path/